Nina-Hyn/MemEvolve-Crossover/README.md

-# MemEvolve-Crossover

 ## Introduction

-This repository provides full reproducible code for the online assessment project **Memory Systems that Evolve**.
+This repository is built upon the open-source MemEvolve framework, developed for the AI online assessment project Memory Systems that Evolve.
+It mainly contains three core functionalities as listed below:
+- Benchmark evaluation for Agent-KB, Cerebra and Voyager on the 20-sample GAIA test subset
+- K=2 multi-parent crossover memory meta-evolution workflow

-It supports end-to-end evaluation of three baseline memory systems (Agent-KB, Cerebra, Voyager) on a fixed 20-task GAIA subset.
+- Full evaluation pipeline for three hybrid evolved memory systems on the same GAIA subset

-Built upon the open-source MemEvolve framework, this work extends the original single-parent memory meta-evolution pipeline to support multi-parent crossover (K=2).

-I hybridize the Agent-KB and Voyager to generate three novel hybrid memory variants, with Echo as the optimal evolved architecture.

 All memory systems are fully evaluated on GAIA subset and the result is in [RESULTS.md](RESULTS.md).

 ## Repository layout